decharris1121/Cybersecurity-Bootcamp/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-Ansible allows you to batch large tasks into one playbook.
+No configuration was performed manually, which is advantageous because Ansible allows you to batch large tasks into one playbook.
 This helps when configuring multiple machines at once to simplify your processes.
 You can tailor the playbook to the machines specific needs.

 The playbook implements the following tasks:
 The playbook installs Docker.io onto the new machine